entity-neural-network/entity-gym-rs/README.md

 enum Move { Up, Down, Left, Right }

 // The `Featurizable` trait converts data structures into a format that can be processed by neural networks.
-// It can be automatically derived for any struct that contains only primitive number types, booleans, or
+// It can be automatically derived for any struct that contains, only primitive number types, booleans, or
 // other `Featurizable` types.
 #[derive(Featurizable)]
 struct Player { x: i32, y: i32 }